JordiCorbilla/stock-prediction-deep-neural-learning/README.md

 ## 2) Stock Market Data

-The initial data we will use for this model is taken directly from the [Yahoo Finance](https://finance.yahoo.com/quote/GOOG?p=GOOG) page which contains the latest market data on a specific stock price.
-To perform this operation easily using Python, we will use the [yFinance](https://aroussi.com/post/python-yahoo-finance) library which has been built specifically for this and that it will allow us to download all the information we need on a given [ticker symbol](https://www.investopedia.com/terms/t/tickersymbol.asp).
+To gather the necessary market data for our stock prediction model, we will utilize the [yFinance](https://aroussi.com/post/python-yahoo-finance) library in Python.
+This library is designed specifically for downloading relevant information on a given [ticker symbol](https://www.investopedia.com/terms/t/tickersymbol.asp) from the [Yahoo Finance](https://finance.yahoo.com/quote/GOOG?p=GOOG) Finance webpage.
+By using yFinance, we can easily access the latest market data and incorporate it into our model.

-Below is a sample screenshot of the ticker symbol (GOOG) that we will use in this stock prediction article:
+For our purposes, we will be using the ticker symbol "GOOG", which is a well-known technology company.
+Here's an example screenshot of the ticker symbol on the Yahoo Finance page:
 ![](https://github.com/JordiCorbilla/stock-prediction-deep-neural-learning/raw/master/samplestock.png)

 ### 2.1) Market Info Download